jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

 In normal mode, press `?` to enter search backwards mode.
 In backwards mode, `n` advances up the page, and `N` advances down the page - the opposite of '/' search mode.

 To go back where you came from, press `<Ctrl-o>`.
 To go forward again, press `<Ctrl-i>`
+### Search for Current Word
+With your cursor over a word, if you type `*`, you will start searching for the current word.
+It is as if you went `/` and typed the work name.
+Sweet.

+Of course, if you want to search backwards from the get go, use `#` instead of `*` and `n` will take you backwards...

+Both of these searches include word boundaries, so they are exact match searches.
+If you want to select partials, put a `g` in front of `*` or `#`.
+Eg `g*`

 ### Search for matching (, [, or {
 When programming, the `%` key is essential.
 It will bounce back and forth between matching `(`, `[` or `{`.